GiorgosKoulouris/ec2configs-deployment/native/README.md

 ## Overview

 Run each workload natively on one more hosts.
 All workloads can be distributed to one or more than one hosts to provide High Availability.
+Tests have shown that jobs are faster when the application is deployed natively but scaling and version control on High Availability deployments is tougher to maintain.

+#### Single Host

+This is the quickest and easiest way to deploy the app.
+All components and workloads are hosted on a single node (proxy, frontend, backend, terraform and python jobs, database).
+Although the application is not resource intensive, more resources are required when installing its npm dependencies and when building the static files for the frontend.
+For testing purposes, after building the application you could potentially downsize to even 1X1 machines.

+#### Multiple hosts

+In this sxenario, you can split the wokloads between more than one hosts.
+Any conbination is possible, for example:

+- 1 proxy, 1 frontend, 2 backend, 1 database
+- 1 proxy, 2 frontend, 2 backend, 1 database
+- 1 proxy 1 for frontend and backend, 2 databases
+- 1 proxy 1 for frontend and backend, 1 dedicated backend, 1 database

+Note that you will need a proxy host for every scenario.
+It is also possible to host extra workloads on the proxy host as well, but it is not recommended for security reasons.

 ## Prerequisites